Angular-Wave/angular.ts/README.md

 [![stats](https://data.jsdelivr.com/v1/package/npm/@angular-wave/angular.ts/badge?style=rounded)](https://www.jsdelivr.com/package/npm/@angular-wave/angular.ts)

 This project preserves, modernises and expands the original [AngularJS](https://github.com/angular/angular.js) framework.
-While building on the core features of the original, AngularTS is not a drop-in replacement or an LTS version.
-It has no relation to [Angular](https://angular.io) and makes no efforts to be compatible with it.
 AngularTS is "AngularJS: The Good Parts".
-It takes the three core pillars of the original &ndash; a string-interpolation engine, dependency injection, two-way data-binding &ndash; and adopts them for [Modern Web](https://modern-web.dev/).
+It takes the three core pillars of the original &ndash; a string-interpolation engine, dependency injection, two-way data-binding &ndash; and adds modern build tooling with strong typechecking of TypeScript.
 The result is a buildless, progressive and battle-tested JS framework that stays as close to Web standards as possible.

 AngularTS lets you write server-rendered web applications for desktop and mobile, without leaving the comfort of your tech-stack.